google-deepmind/mujoco_mpc/docs/GUI.md

 - Press `F1` to bring up a help pane that describes how to use the GUI.
 - The MJPC GUI is an extension of MuJoCo's native `simulate` viewer, with the same keyboard shortcuts and mouse functionality.
+    - `+` speeds up the simulation, resulting in fewer planning steps per simulation step.
+    - `-` slows down the simulation, resulting in more planning steps per simulation step.
 - The `simulate` viewer enables drag-and-drop interaction with simulated objects to apply forces or torques.
     - Double-click on a body to select it.
     - `Ctrl + left drag` applies a torque to the selected object, resulting in rotation.